 Living trees find their own niche in nature, whether growing on a mountain or on a campus.
-They grow best where the soil, light, moisture, and nutrient levels are adequate.
+They grow best where the soil, light, moisture, and nutrient

+Dale Getz is superintendent of golf at the University of Notre Dame, Notre Dame, Indiana levels are adequate.
 In a wild setting, trees are superior in many ways, especially since they are in an environment where nutrients are recycled through decaying plants and animals and where soil compaction is minimal and relatively undisturbed.
 This is unlike the campus environment where soil conditions are minimal, at best, where nutrients must be added artificially, where light conditions may be poor due to buildings, where moisture is hard to regulate, and where genetic origins are unknown or altered.